pytest-dev/pytest/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Thanks for submitting a PR, your contribution is really appreciated!

-Here's a quick checklist that should be present in PRs.
+Here is a quick checklist that should be present in PRs.
 (please delete this text from the final description, this is just a guideline) -->